 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 Horses are allowed in the park but access is difficult.

 Hunting is allowed in this park.
-Please check the BC Hunting and Trapping Regulations for more information.
+Please check the BC Hunting & Trapping Regulations Synopsis for more information.

 Pets on Leash

 Pets/domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.